Graham Beckel

+Graham Stuart Beckel (born December 22, 1949) is an American character actor, known for his roles in films and guest appearances on television.

+Early life and education

+Beckel graduated from the American Academy of Dramatic Arts in New York.

+Career

-Graham Stuart Beckel (born December 22, 1949) is an American character actor.
-He is known for his guest appearances on television but has had roles in several major films as well.
-He is known for his roles as Franklin Ford in the drama film The Paper Chase, and Dick Stensland in Curtis Hanson's L.A.
+In film, Beckle is known for his roles as Ford in the drama The Paper Chase, and Detective Richard "Dick Stens" Stensland in Curtis Hanson's L.A.
 Confidential.
-He also played Jack Fisk on Battlestar Galactica and Hal Sanders on Heroes.
 Beckel also appeared in The Astronaut Farmer as Frank, a customer at the diner.
 Beckel portrayed oil tycoon Ellis Wyatt in Atlas Shrugged (2011).

+On television, he played Jack Fisk on Battlestar Galactica and Hal Sanders on Heroes.
 He has a recurring role on the AMC TV show Halt & Catch Fire as Nathan Cardiff, owner of the show's fictional company "Cardiff Electric".
+Guest appearances include, Kojak, The Equalizer, The Practice, Longmire, Grey's Anatomy, Hawaii Five-0, NCIS, and Criminal Minds, among others.

+Personal life

-He is the younger brother of the late political strategist and TV commentator Bob Beckel.
+Graham Stuart Beckel is the younger brother of the late political strategist and TV commentator Bob Beckel.
+In 1984, he was wed to Elizabeth Briggs Bailey, whose grandfather was Robert Fiske Bradford, Governor of Massachusetts.